Charlie Blackwell-Thompson

 Charlie Blackwell-Thompson is an American engineer.
 Blackwell-Thompson is the launch director for NASA's Exploration Ground Systems Program, based at NASA's John F. Kennedy Space Center (KSC).
-She oversaw the countdown and liftoff of NASA's Space Launch System (SLS) rocket and Orion spacecraft during its first flight test, called Artemis 1.
+She oversees the countdown and liftoff of NASA's Space Launch System (SLS) rocket and Orion spacecraft during Artemis missions, which includes its first flight test, Artemis I, as well as its first crewed mission around the Moon, Artemis II.

 Personal life and education

 Blackwell-Thompson is a native of Gaffney, South Carolina, where she graduated from Gaffney High School.

 As a child, Blackwell-Thompson watched the Saturn V launches and was inspired by the idea of exploration the astronauts were doing.
 Blackwell-Thompson earned her bachelor's degree of computer engineering from Clemson University in 1988.
 She credits her high school physics teacher, Doc Wilson, for encouraging her to look into engineering.
 Blackwell-Thompson visited a firing room in the Launch Control Center during her senior year at Clemson during her job interview; she wanted to work in that room.

 Blackwell-Thompson resides in Merritt Island, Florida, with her husband and three children.